-Various low-lift pumping mechanisms were operated using wheels or norias moved by animal and water power, the shaduf, a swinging beam with a bucket and counterweight, and Archimedean screws, singly as well as in series, for raising water to higher levels (Hassan 2011).
+Various low-lift pumping mechanisms were employed to raise water to higher levels to thereby move under gravity.
+These include wheels or norias moved by animal and water power; the shaduf, a swinging beam with a bucket and counterweight; and Archimedean screws, singly as well as in series (Hassan 2011).

-Water transported by aqueducts was typically stored in vaulted, masonry cisterns on the edge of towns, from where it might be raised to storage tanks and water towers, and distributed via conduits to public fountains and some private homes and workshops by both pipes and artisanal water carriers.
+Water was had been transported to urban areas by aqueducts was typically stored in vaulted, masonry cisterns on the edge of towns.
+From here it might be raised to storage tanks and water towers, or distributed via conduits to public fountains and some private homes and workshops by both pipes and artisanal water carriers.
 It was also used to flush sewers.
-Rome, Carthage and Constantinople (Istanbul) had more developed water distribution systems than were achieved in modern cities until well into the 19th century.
+Rome, Carthage and Constantinople (Istanbul) had more developed water distribution systems than were achieved in modern cities until into the 19th century.
 Capacious vaulted underground cisterns in Constantinople were partly filled by long aqueducts and had considerable capacity.
-The Yerebatan cistern (The Sunken Palace, or Cisterna Basilica) constructed between 532 and 542 was one of 60 to store up to 80,000 m3 of water in the Byzantine capital (Mays 2013).
+The Yerebatan cistern (the Sunken Palace, or Cisterna Basilica) constructed between 532 and 542 was one of 60 to store up to 80,000 m3 of water in the Byzantine capital (Mays 2013).